 Capitol Reef was the 3rd national park out of Utah’s Mighty 5 I visited within 1 year.
 Formed about 65 million years ago (even before dinosaurs roamed the Earth) by a massive “water fold” in the earth, Capitol Reef used to be a formidable barrier for East-West travel stretching for 90 miles North to South in Utah.
 The Spanish and the French who approached it from the West couldn’t find a way through.
-It was a famous hide out for a long time of Butch Cassidy and his Wild Bunch.
-It wasn’t until the 1850s that the lands around Capitol Reef and Grand Staircase Escalante were explored, mapped, and documented by white settlers (read Mormons searching for land where they could live undisturbed and practice their religion). #utah #lifeelevated #mighty5
+It was a famous hide out for a long time for Butch Cassidy and his Wild Bunch.
+It wasn’t until the 1850s that the lands around Capitol Reef and Grand Staircase Escalante were explored, mapped, and documented by white settlers (read Mormons searching for land where they could live undisturbed). #utah #lifeelevated #mighty5

 Hickman’s Bridge Trail – rated moderate, I’d say everyone can do it if you take your time.

 You CAN’T walk over this “bridge” but you CAN walk over Cassidy’s Arch.

 The famous water fold and rising of the land.
 Not to forget all these parks around Utah and Colorado lie on the edges of the Colorado Plateau.